Swabhi312/Java2024BySwati/README.md

 ## Steps to execute this Game ##
 Take checkout of main branch in local like below screenshot

-Build should be success with maven install.
+Build should be success with maven install like Build_Success.png(which is present above in project structure)

 After Build, target folder is created with  game_design-0.0.1-jar-with-dependencies.jar

 execute command from target folder: java -jar game_design-0.0.1-jar-with-dependencies.jar config.json 8888

-Test cases executed in below screenshot.
+Test cases executed in  screenshot.(win_lost_cases.png)